-The mid lower abdomen is home to the organs of reproduction in the woman like uterus and ovaries as well as tubes.
+The mid lower abdomen is home to the organs of reproduction in the woman.
+These include uterus, ovaries as well as the tubes.
 Both sexes have their bladder in this region and in the male the prostate gland sits right under the bladder.
-There is a close relationship also to the small and large bowel reach into the pelvis resting on top of the bladder.
+There is a close relationship also to the small and large bowel.
+They reach reach into the pelvis resting on top of the bladder.

-The physician can examine a woman in the lithotomy position with a bimanual exam to assess the size of the uterus and the ovaries.
-In the male a rectal examination will reveal the size of the prostate and also whether it is tender as it would be with prostatitis.
+The physician can examine a woman in the lithotomy position with a bimanual exam.
+This way he/she can assess the size of the uterus and the ovaries.
+In the male a rectal examination will reveal the size of the prostate.
+It also shows whether the prostate is tender as it would be with prostatitis.

 During labor the physician makes sure that the baby’s head is descending through the pelvis into the birth channel.

 Both sexes can have cystitis (bladder infection), which will radiate pain into the mid lower abdomen.
-Proper urine cultures need to be made and an appropriate antibiotic will eradicate this infection.
+Proper urine cultures are necessary and an appropriate antibiotic will eradicate this infection.

 Endometritis and PID (pelvic inflammatory disease) are infections, often due to Chlamydia or gonorrhea.
 A gynecologist needs to be involved in these cases.
 Cancer of the uterus is a common gynecological cancer, which is particularly common in obese females and requires the services of a gynecologist as well.

 Now to the male diseases that can lead to referred pain into the mid lower abdomen.
 Prostate hypertrophy is common in the aging male an may have something to do with the relative loss of testosterone.
 Many physicians still have hang-ups about testosterone replacement, but Dr. Morgentaler from Harvard University has shown that prostate cancer does not get caused and is not made worse by testosterone replacement (Ref.
 9).
 Prostate cancer needs to be detected early, often this is done by monitoring the PSA in the blood and when it exceeds a critical level, biopsies of the prostate are done to detect the tumor.
-If it is detected early, a radical selective prostate resection can be done with very good results.
+If the physician detects the prostate cancer early, a radical selective prostate resection yields very good results.

 This is an overview that mentions only the most common causes of pain in the mid lower abdomen.
 There are many others.